 What Can You Expect?

-The seminar will then turn attention to the topic of Police Legitimacy.
-Several of the topics covered will include the importance of Values, emphasizing the “Four Principles of Just Behavior,” as noted in the 21st Century Policing Report.
-Authority and Power, Police Leadership and Level Four Communications will also be covered as major topics of discussion.
+The course will then turn attention to the topic of Police Legitimacy.
+Several of the themes covered will include the importance of Values, emphasizing the “Four Principles of Just Behavior,” as noted in the 21st Century Policing Report, Authority and Power, Police Leadership and Level Four Communications will also be covered as major topics of discussion.

-Finally, and the key to the seminar is the issue of Cultural Competency.
-In subjects discussed, we include Social Profiling, the Social Landscape, Transparency and Trust and many more critical topics of importance for the Law Enforcement Professional.
+Finally, and the key to the course is the issue of Cultural Competency.
+In this module, we include Racial Profiling, the Social Landscape, Rules of Poverty, Transparency, and Trust and many more critical topics of importance for the Law Enforcement Professional.

 Participants will leave the session able to: